 That being said, I loved zipping past other riders on the bike sections of my races this year and towards the end of the year, I felt like one of the fastest cyclists in my races (I ranked 21st out of 251 on the 90km bike leg of the Half Ironman in September!)

 I’ve been clocking new PBs across running, swimming and cycling almost every month of the year, and I’ve loved the sense of satisfaction that comes from seeing the numbers improve, and achieving things you didn’t think were possible in the past.

-There are no fuzzy lines in any of these sports – either your pace gets faster, or it doesn’t, and my inner nerd has loved analysing every workout and figuring out how to go faster in my next session
+My inner nerd has loved analysing every workout and figuring out how to go faster in my next session